ntjess/typst-drafting/drafting.typ

 }

-/// Add a series of evenly spaced x- any y-axis lines to the page.
+/// Add a series of evenly spaced x- any y-axis lines to the page. -> content
-///
-/// - dx (length): Horizontal offset from the top left corner of the page
-/// - dy (length): Vertical offset from the top left corner of the page
-/// - stroke (paint): Stroke to use for the grid lines.
-The `paint` of this stroke will
-///   determine the text color.
-/// - width (length): Total width of the grid
-/// - height (length): Total height of the grid
-/// - spacing (length, array): Spacing between grid lines.
-If an array is provided, the
-///   values are taken in (x, y) order.
-Cannot be provided alongside `divisions`.
-/// - divisions (int, array): Number of divisions along each axis.
-If an array is
-///   provided, the values are taken in (x, y) order.
-Cannot be provided alongside
-///   `spacing`.
-/// - square (bool): Whether to make the grid square.
-If `true`, and either `divisions`
-///   or `spacing` is provided, the smaller of the two values will be used for both axes
-///   to ensure each grid cell is square.
-/// - relative (bool): If `true` (default), the grid will be placed relative to the
-///   current container.
-If `false`, the grid will be placed relative to the top left
-///   corner of the page.
 #let rule-grid(
+  /// Horizontal offset from the top left corner of the page -> length
   dx: 0pt,
+  /// Vertical offset from the top left corner of the page -> length
   dy: 0pt,
+  /// Stroke to use for the grid lines.
+The `paint` of this stroke will determine the
+  /// text color.
+  /// -> paint
   stroke: black,
+  /// Total width of the grid -> length
   width: 100cm,
+  /// Total height of the grid -> length
   height: 100cm,
+  /// Spacing between grid lines.
+If an array is provided, the values are taken in (x, y)
+  /// order.
+Cannot be provided alongside `divisions`.
+  /// -> length, array
   spacing: none,
+  /// Number of divisions along each axis.
+If an array is provided, the values are taken
+  /// in (x, y) order.
+Cannot be provided alongside `spacing`.
+  /// -> int, array
   divisions: none,
+  /// Whether to make the grid square.
+If `true`, and either `divisions` or `spacing` is
+  /// provided, the smaller of the two values will be used for both axes to ensure each
+  /// grid cell is square.
+  /// -> bool
   square: false,
+  /// If `true` (default), the grid will be placed relative to the current container.
+If
+  /// `false`, the grid will be placed relative to the top left corner of the page.
+  /// -> bool
   relative: true,
 ) = {
   // Unfortunately an int cannot be constructed from a length, so get it through a